FATCA stands for the Foreign Account Tax Compliance Act.

-2) In countries with a Model 1 IGA, FFIs will comply under local legislation and report to their local tax authority; in turn, the local tax authority will exchange information with the IRS;
+1) In countries with a Model 1 IGA, FFIs will comply under local legislation and report to their local tax authority; in turn, the local tax authority will exchange information with the Internal Revenue Service (IRS);

-3) In countries with a Model 2 IGA, FFIs will comply with local legislation to enter into agreements with, and report directly to, the IRS.
+2) In countries with a Model 2 IGA, FFIs will comply with local legislation to enter into agreements with, and report directly to, the IRS;

-It's expected that most major countries around the world will negotiate an IGA with the U.S. by the end of 2013 – and that most of those agreements will be the Model 1 version.
+It's anticipated that many major countries around the world will negotiate an IGA with the U.S. by July 2014 - and that most of those agreements will be the Model 1 version.